thephez/dpp-spec/docs/identity.md

 ## Identity Update

 Identities are updated on the platform by submitting the identity information in an identity update state transition.
-This state transition requires either a set of new public keys to add to the identity or a list of the existing keys to disable.
+This state transition requires either a set of one or more new public keys to add to the identity or a list of existing keys to disable.

 | Field | Type | Description|
 | - | - | - |